MaastrichtU-IDS/best-practices/website/docs/repository-administration.md

 ## Optional

-Depending on your project you might want to perform the actions below.
+Depending on your project you may want to perform the actions below.

 ### Add a DOAP project description